 - Fitting – The Fitting corresponds to the slope of the simple linear regression between the Normalized spot volume in the sample image and the Normalized spot volume in the reference image, when the fitting line is forced through the origin.
 Optimal normalization should give Fitting values close to 1.

-Red spots are used for the calculation of the normalization factor, whereas violet spots are not.
+Red spots in the Normalization plot are used for the calculation of the normalization factor, whereas violet spots are not.

 Hovering over a spot will show a tooltip with information about the volumes in the two images, as well as the Volume ratio and Mean volume for that spot (non-normalized).